You Can’t Think Your Way Out of Autopilot: What Social Media Gets Wrong About Self-Observation and What Therapy Actually Changes

 • Nervous system safety

-• New relational experiences
+• Repeated relational experience

-What tends to change first is different:
+What tends to change in therapy

 • Reactions slow down